ameenalkaisi/dotfiles/README.md

 because they usually vary alot depending on OS and person so I think it makes more sense this way instead of symlinking.

+## for powershell
+Need to install TerminalIcons module, PSReadLine module, and oh-my-posh (this can be installed using chocolatey).

 ## for dwm
-when compiling, remove config.h, compile, then apply the .diff file using the following command (file must be in the same directory, try to symlink it):
+When compiling, remove config.h, compile, then apply the .diff file using the following command (file must be in the same directory, try to symlink it):
 ```